 Josh continues to play an active role in community organizations as a member of the Boston Ward 5 Democratic Committee and a board member of the Lenny Zakim Fund, an organization founded by his father and friends to provide financial support and management training to innovative non-profits dedicated to tackling complex social issues.

-Josh and his wife, Grace Sullivan Zakim, live in Downtown Boston.
+Josh and his wife, Grace Sullivan Zakim, live in Downtown Boston with their son, Leo.